JanoschMo/spinning-donut/README.md

-# spinning-donut
+# Spinning Donut

-This shall be a spinning Donut rendered in the terminal.
+This shall be a spinning Donut, rendered in the Terminal.
+In the following the stup required and the possible parameters are described.

+---

+## Parameter

+## Setup